qdm12/basedevcontainer/README.md

 ### devcontainer.json

 - You can change the `"postCreateCommand"` to be relevant to your situation.
-In example it could be `go mod download && gofmt ./...` to combine two commands
+In example it could be `echo "downloading" && npm i` to combine two commands
 - You can change the extensions installed in the Docker image within the `"extensions"` array
-- Other Go settings can be changed or added in the `"settings"` object.
+- VScode settings can be changed or added in the `"settings"` object.

 ### docker-compose.yml